Percentage Discount Break-Even Calculator: Know Your Numbers Before You Discount

 You need to double your sales just to make the same profit.
 Not more profit.
 The same profit.

-What This Means For Your Store
+What Percentage Discounts Mean For Your Store

 The "Traffic Question"